superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

                         response_synthesizer=response_synthesizer,)
 ```

-We use this `hybrid_query_engine` to perform an evaluation using the same set of eval questions as we used above to evaluate our Naive RAG system.
+We use this `hybrid_query_engine` to perform an evaluation using the same set of eval questions we used above to evaluate our Naive RAG system.

 ## Evaluating a Hybrid RAG system using Phoenix